open-dynamic-robot-initiative/trifinger_simulation/docs/getting_started/installation.rst

 .. note::

-    To avoid version conflicts with other packages on your system, it is recommended to install the package in an isolated environment like venv or conda.
-For example when using venv:
+    To avoid version conflicts with other packages on your system, it is recommended to install the package in an isolated environment, e.g. using venv:

     .. code-block:: bash